fereshtehaghaei/Pandas-Challenge/README.md

 - Bin the purchase_data data frame by age

-- Run basic calculations to obtain purchase count, avg. purchase price, avg. purchase total per person etc. in the table below
+- Ran basic calculations to obtain purchase count, avg. purchase price, avg. purchase total per person etc. in the table below

-- Create a summary data frame to hold the results
+- Created a summary data frame to hold the results

-- Optional: give the displayed data cleaner formatting
+- Gave the displayed data cleaner formatting

-- Display the summary data frame
+- Displayed the summary data frame